-This strawberry rhubarb crisp recipe is for everyone, satisfying dietary needs by being gluten-free, dairy-free, vegan, and refined sugar-free while letting those delicious spring fruits shine.
+This strawberry rhubarb crisp recipe is for everyone!
+While it satisfies dietary needs by being vegan (so dairy-free and egg-free), gluten-free, oil-free, and refined sugar-free with nut-free and salt-free options, it also satisfies on flavor.
 All the desired classic flavors are here; in fact, I've heard it called the best strawberry rhubarb crisp around!

 Strawberry rhubarb crisp has been my favorite (non-chocolate) dessert for as long as I can remember.
 My parents didn't have a garden patch per se, but they had an apple and plum tree, grew tomatoes in pots, and every year rhubarb came up next to the lawn in the backyard.
 I couldn't wait for it to be picked and made into a crisp.
 Sometimes strawberries were added, other times just the rhubarb.
 My mom always used the same recipe, which came from a family friend, who got it from her mother-in-law.

 Recently, I found rhubarb at the farmers market and asked my mom for the recipe.
-With my plant-based lifestyle, I found I wasn't as comfortable as I used to be making it with the traditional two cups of white sugar and ¾ cup of butter (1 ½ sticks!), and decided to revise that beloved recipe.
+Now that my lifestyle is plant-based, I realized I was no longer making it with the traditional two cups of white sugar and ¾ cup of butter (1 ½ sticks!), so decided to revise that it.
 Was I certain it would turn out?
 No. I felt my lifelong love of Mom's delicious, classic rhubarb crisp had made me somewhat of a crisp aficionado, and I knew it would be challenging to make a revised one taste good by comparison.
 It did take some trial and error, but my taste testers assure me that it's been done.

 Ingredients